mxagar/data_science_python_tools/24_ReinforcementLearning/ReinforcementLearning_Guide.md

 - State values
 - Policies (stochastically)

 **Value networks** get the coordinates $(x,y)$ of a state/cell $s$ and output its value $V(s)$.
 The underlying assumption is that close states will have close values.
 They are trained wandering the environment and forcing the network to yield values compliant with the Bellman equation.
-This works in practice a s follows:
+This works in practice as follows:
 - We select a cell/state $s$
 - We predict with the network its value and the value of its neighbors
 - We compute the value of the cell according to the Bellman equation